 Immigrants are not the only ones making their new home in Florida, but other Americans are doing the same.
 In December 2019, a report was published by the Florida Office of Economic & Demographic Research.
 In the Executive Summary, it states more than 300,000 new residents move to Florida each year.
 The report states that

 These increases are analogous to adding a city slightly larger than Orlando every year.

 The number of Florida residents now exceeds the number for New York.
 But who is moving here?
 Many are people who want a fresh start at life, and for some of them, that may mean a divorce.
 There are younger and older people moving here, too, who may not come with the intention to divorce but who may experience life differently.
 And because of these new experiences and new perspectives on life, they eventually divorce.

 Life happens.
 The more people there are, the more experiences there are, the more possibilities there are for change to occur.
 Sometimes, change involves divorce.

 That's not always a bad thing.
 But it is a hard thing.

 Discussing your options with an attorney only means getting information to make an informed decision, it doesn't mean you have to commit to a divorce.
-So, if you are a resident of Orlando, Florida – whether a relatively new resident or born in the state – and are thinking of divorce, contact us at Veliz Katz Law.
+So, if you are a resident of Orlando, Florida – whether a relatively new resident or born in the state – and are thinking of divorce, contact us.
 We understand the gravity of this decision and will walk you through your options so you make the right decision for you.